Understanding Stanley Kubrick’s Controversial film adaptation

 Alex: There was me, that is Alex, and my three droogs, that is Pete, Georgie, and Dim, and we sat in the Korova Milkbar trying to make up our rassoodocks what to do with the evening.
 The Korova milkbar sold milk-plus, milk plus vellocet or synthemesc or drencrom, which is what we were drinking.
 This would sharpen you up and make you ready for a bit of the old ultra-violence.

-Just as important is the movie’s dialogue, delivered with a flip and amusing sense of revelry.
-Nadsat, the name given to the story’s particular dialect, is a form of slang whose initial inspiration came from a trip to Leningrad in the early 1960s, a city that reminded Mancunian Burgess of the industrial Manchester of his youth, but Nadsat is a patchwork of different languages and dialects: Romany, Cockney rhyming slang, Shakespearean English, armed forces slang, and the Malay language familiar to Burgess are all melded to create a dialect that is both guttural and refined, educated and illiterate.
-Kubrick utilises Nadsat to its fullest capacities, and it is essential to the movie’s power.
+Just as important is the movie’s dialogue, delivered with a flip and amusing sense of revelry that allows the film a levity-inducing flourish.
+Nadsat, the name given to the story’s particular dialect, is a form of slang whose initial inspiration came from the author’s trip to Leningrad in the early 1960s, a city that reminded Mancunian Burgess of the industrial Manchester of his youth, but Nadsat is a patchwork of different languages and dialects: Romany, Cockney rhyming slang, Shakespearean English, armed forces slang, and the Malay language familiar to Burgess are all melded to create a dialect that is both guttural and refined, educated and illiterate.
+Kubrick utilises Nadsat to its fullest capacities, and it is essential to the movie’s power and uneasy magnetism.

 It is only after Alex is sentenced to 14 years in prison for the murder of a woman that Kubrick expands on mankind’s relationship with violence.
 It is after this that we are shown the extent of its use, one that is not specific to gangs of roaming youths.
 The prison Alex inhabits is ruled with an anal sense of superiority.
 From oppressive prison guards to the perverse, fear-fuelled sermons of the resident priest, there is a distinct whiff of self-loathing, all of it delivered with the threat of violence, be that Earthly or otherwise.
 The visiting minister, studying the establishment’s rabble of inmates, exhibits a distinct lack of empathy as he searches for the perfect guinea pig to take part in a radical new treatment — a last ditch outlet for government control that dismisses man’s capacity for reform.
 Some of those characters are almost Pythonesque — gross caricatures that highlight the underlying perversity of the human race at large.